I’ve really struggled to figure out what to say since I first heard the reports of yet another mass shooting on American soil.

 What statistics could I point to that won’t be ignored yet again by people who refuse to accept the proven fact that gun ownership makes you less safe, even and especially in your own home?

 How much longer do I have to keep responding to the pathetically nonsensical comparison of guns to baseball bats, rocks, knives, and cars?

 What appeal could I make to my Christian brothers and sisters to actually live like Christ, put away the sword, and stop living a life dictated by fear?

 The answer is nothing.

-There is nothing new I can say, nothing new I can do.
-As Dan Hodges said on Twitter back in June, if children can be slaughtered in the halls of Sandy Hook Elementary and yet we still fight tooth and nail to prevent something like that from ever happening again, then the gun debate is essentially over.
+Which is why ultimately there is nothing new I can say, nothing new I can do to stand in the way of more mass shootings like this one no matter who the target is.
+As Dan Hodges said on Twitter back in June, if children can be slaughtered in the halls of Sandy Hook Elementary and yet we still fight tooth and nail against better gun control that could prevent something like that from ever happening again, then the gun debate is essentially over.

 Our country has been hijacked by a far-right minority willfully blind to the fact that their fellow white Americans are a bigger threat to their lives than the Muslim terrorists they hate so much.
 While at the same time, the Church has allowed itself to be infected by a fear of dying that’s become far, far more powerful than either her faith in resurrection or her lifelong belief that Christian love means laying down one’s life, not taking another’s.

 So, I’m not going to bother trying to formulate some revolutionary new argument for better gun control.
 I probably couldn’t even if I wanted to.
 Instead, I’m going to post the same thing I posted the last time there was a mass shooting and I’ll continue to post the same thing every time there’s another mass shooting (because there will be) until we find the collective will to act instead of simply paying lip service to the needless, senseless tragedies that have inexplicably become a normal part of life in America.